Weyl-Invariant Gravity and the Nature of Dark Matter: DM in gravitationally-bound structures

 where Latin indices (denoting spatial coordinates) are summed over, $v_{i}\ll 1$ is a NR velocity and $\Phi_{b}\ll 1$ is the linear gravitational potential that satisfies the relativistic generalization of Poisson equation with a source term $\rho_{b}$.
 Here, $v_{i}$ is already a linear perturbation over Minkowski spacetime.
 Other than the condition $\Phi_{b}\ll 1$ we make no specific assumptions about the spacetime-dependence (symmetry) of $\Phi_{b}$ and the following results are therefore general.
+Linear analysis is justified by the fact that the rms internal velocities of substructure within galaxies and galaxy clusters are much lower than the speed of light, i.e. $\Phi_{b}\ll 1$ \& $\Phi_{DM}\ll 1$.

 Applying a Weyl transformation with $\Omega=1+\Phi_{DM}(x)$ and recalling that $g_{\mu\nu}\rightarrow\Omega^{2}g_{\mu\nu}$ and $\phi\rightarrow\phi/\Omega$, then at {\it first order}, the gravitational potential in Eq.
 (6) is shifted, $\Phi_{b}\rightarrow\Phi_{b}+\Phi_{DM}$, at the ``cost'' of $GM_{act}\propto 1+\Phi_{DM}$ and a corresponding change in $\rho_{b}$ that we discuss below.